Measurement Guide

 Applying a Waste Factor

 A standard waste factor is 15 to 25 percent.
 Use 15% for flat-sided commercial vehicles like cargo vans where panels are simple rectangles.
 Use 20 to 25% for passenger vehicles with compound curves, deep recesses, and complex body lines.
-For vehicles with aggressive styling or very tight panel gaps, 25% is not excessive.
+For vehicles with aggressive styling or tight panel gaps, 25% is not excessive.

-The formula is straightforward: total panel area multiplied by 1.20 gives you a 20% waste factor.
+Total panel area multiplied by 1.20 gives you a 20% waste factor.
 A vehicle with 200 square feet of panel area needs 240 square feet of vinyl ordered.

 Common Vehicle Square Footage Chart